sospedra/semantic-password-generator/README.md

 semantic-password-generator
 ===========================

-Generate secure password that you can easily read 🔒💬
+Generate secure passwords that you can easily read 🔒💬

 ### Install